Content

 It´s clear to see: The (re-)imported tradition of Halloween inspires not only children and businessmen, but also the inventors.

-Incidentally, farmers are also among the beneficiaries: pumpkin farmers have tripled their cultivation area in Germany in recent years (2008: 1640 hectares, 2021: 4841 hectares).
-Pumpkin yields have also multiplied in the last decade: a good 99,100 tonnes of edible pumpkins were harvested in Germany in 2021 - a record!
-Many of them then adorned windows and doors as hollowed-out, candle-lit "Jack O' Lanterns" during the dark autumn nights.
+Incidentally, farmers are also among the profiteers: pumpkin farmers have tripled their cultivation area in Germany in recent years (2008: 1640 hectares, 2021: 4841 hectares).
+In 2023, around 101,733 tonnes of pumpkins were harvested across Germany.
+In comparison: in 2006, the figure was 41,068 tonnes.
+This means that the harvest volume has more than doubled in this period!
+Many of these pumpkins then ended up adorning windows and doors as hollowed-out, candle-lit "Jack O' Lanterns" on dark autumn nights.

 Horrorshow Halloween fun to everybody!